Updated June 9, 2023

 The marketing landscape is changing with the rapid advances in technology.
-Some of the media that we currently use or the strategies deployed may not have been heard off a two decade ago.
-Long ago, marketing meant identifying a need, developing a product, marketing through mass media, setting up distributor channels and achieving sales targets.
+Some media we currently use, or our deploy strategies may have been unheard of two decades ago.
+Long ago, marketing meant identifying a need, developing a product, marketing through mass media, setting up distributor channels, and achieving sales targets.

-The concept of marketing has gone a sea change and now with big data, data mining capabilities and analysis tools at the disposal of the marketer.
-Market segmentation and targeting have become easier, developing customized solutions for different price points have also become easier.
+The marketing concept has gone a sea change, and now with big data, data mining capabilities, and analysis tools at the marketer’s disposal.
+Market segmentation and targeting have become easier, and developing customized solutions for different price points has also become easier.

-Along with changes in technology, new communication media and innovative approach being adopted several new terms have evolved reflecting the strategies inherent in it.
-Two key strategies in marketing that have emerged – integrated marketing and 360 degree marketing.
-There could be grey areas where both the strategies overlap and essentially they cannot be bottled into watertight compartments.
+Along with changes in technology, new communication media, and innovative approach being adopted, several new terms have evolved, reflecting the strategies inherent in them.
+Two key techniques in marketing have emerged – integrated marketing and 360-degree marketing.
+There could be grey areas where both strategies overlap and cannot be bottled into watertight compartments.

-Below infographics on Integrated Marketing vs 360 degree marketing, throws light on major points of differences between the two.
+Below infographics on Integrated Marketing vs 360-degree marketing throws light on the significant differences between the two.

-Let’s assume that a particular need has been identified for the kitchen which will help homemakers finish cooking faster.
-Chopping vegetables into fine pieces, grating coconuts, onions chillies may be a cumbersome process in the kitchen especially for working people strapped for time.
-Morphy Richards comes up with a solution called Kitchen Chopper.
+Let’s assume that a particular need has been identified for the kitchen, which will help homemakers finish cooking faster.
+Chopping vegetables into fine pieces and grating coconuts, onions chilies may be a cumbersome process in the kitchen, especially for working people strapped for time.
+Morphy Richards came up with a solution called Kitchen Chopper.
 Thus the first two processes are complete-identifying a need, developing a product, and now it needs to be promoted.

-They have the option to use the television, trade fairs, existing distributor network and online marketing channels.
-The objective of integrated marketing is to manage and optimize the various channels to achieve the brand’s objective of reaching out to the maximum possible people in the targeted group.
-Integrated marketing also works in industries that have an entry, normal and premium categories of the same product.
+They can use television, trade fairs, existing distributor network, and online marketing channels.
+The objective of integrated marketing is to manage and optimize the various channels to achieve the brand’s objective of reaching the maximum number of people in the targeted group.
+Integrated marketing also works in industries with the same product’s entry, standard and premium categories.

-It is said that by altering the marketing mix and targeting integrated marketing, a marketer can touch each and every segment of the population.
-This is achieved by changing the product and price.
-Integrated marketing is a broader marketing function that begins with identifying a need, creating a product, naming and developing the brand, achieving channel sales, getting feedback and come up with improved offerings.
+It is said that by altering the marketing mix and targeting integrated marketing, a marketer can touch every population segment.
+To achieve this, companies change their products and prices.
+Integrated marketing is a comprehensive function that involves identifying a need, creating a product, developing and naming the brand, establishing channel sales, receiving feedback, and continuously improving offerings.